Smart Tools

 ① The first letter of the first word in each sentence should be capitalized.

-② The first letter of the first line in each paragraph is usually capitalized, but not all paragraphs begin this way.
+② The first word of each paragraph is usually capitalized, but not all paragraphs begin this way.

 (2) Title Case

-① Article titles typically use “title case,” meaning the first letter of each word is capitalized, with the rest of the letters lowercase, except for short prepositions and conjunctions (such as of, and, the).
+① Article titles typically use “title case,” meaning the first letter of each word is capitalized, with the rest of the letters lowercase, except for short prepositions and conjunctions (such as “of,” “and,” and “the”).

-② Headlines in newspapers and magazines may follow the “lowercase initial” rule, where only the first letter of the first word is capitalized, and the first letters of all other words are lowercase.
+② Headlines in newspapers and magazines may follow the “lowercase initial” rule, where only the first word is capitalized and the rest are lowercase.

 (3) Proper Nouns

-② The first letter of titles of works such as books, movies, and songs is also typically capitalized.
+② The first letter of titles of works such as books, movies, and songs is also usually capitalized.

 (4) Abbreviations and Acronyms

-② In acronyms (such as NASA, UNICEF), every letter is capitalized.
+② In acronyms (such as NASA and UNICEF), every letter is capitalized.

 Recommended Tools